songyang-xiaobai/ECFD-main/README.md

 # Efficient Cross-Information Fusion Decoder for Semantic Segmentation

 This repo contains the supported code and configuration files to reproduce semantic segmentaion.
-It is based on [mmsegmentaion](https://github.com/open-mmlab/mmsegmentation/tree/v0.11.0).
+It is based on [mmsegmentaion](https://githubfast.com/open-mmlab/mmsegmentation/tree/v0.11.0).

-This repository contains the official Pytorch implementation of training & evaluation code and the pretrained models for ECFD
+This repository contains the official Pytorch implementation of training & evaluation code and the pretrained models for ECFD(Extraction code of model file: ecfd)

 ## Updates